Understand your needs

 Imagine that you’re visiting the Great Wall of China, and you want to update your social media or check the news while you’re there.
 Suddenly, you encounter another kind of wall: China’s Great Firewall.
 This phrase refers to the country’s wide-ranging internet restrictions which ban access to Western media and websites, including Facebook, Instagram, YouTube, Netflix, Twitter, and more.

 China is not alone: Iran, Vietnam, Russia, Cuba, and many other countries censor the internet and decide what their citizens can access.

 With a VPN enabled, you can change your IP address, bypass censorship, and browse the internet freely.
 NordVPN even has obfuscated servers that are specifically designed to use in restrictive regimes.
 If you happen to work, study, or travel in one of these countries, a VPN is a vital tool.

 Depending on the country in which you’re located, the prices for airline tickets, car reservations, and hotels might vary.
 That’s because businesses know that people in different countries can and will pay higher amounts for certain products and services.

 If you use a VPN for traveling, you can hop between servers in different countries and find the best deals available.
 If you change your IP address with NordVPN, you can start hunting for the cheapest deals around the globe.

 Use a VPN.
 Before hitting the road, install a VPN on all your devices.
 With one NordVPN account, you can protect up to six gadgets: smartphones, laptops, tablets, and more.
 The app is user friendly, so you can secure yourself with the click of a button.

-If you’re looking for the best VPN for travel, NordVPN will definitely be your first choice.
+If you’re looking for a good VPN for travel, NordVPN is definitely a great choice.
 Don’t let a hacker ruin your holiday.